Many companies have multiple listings and/or secondary listings to other countries.

 Example of Apple's multiple exchange listings (primary listing is NASDAQ)

-Occasionally our analysis of a company will differ slightly across different exchanges.
+Occasionally our analysis of a company will differ across different exchanges.
 The most common confusion arises from the Intrinsic Value calculation.

 Generally, even if the the stocks belongs to the same company, the issuance are distinctive.
 This basically means they are different shares.
 Logically if they aren't they should have exactly the same price and both stocks move whenever there's a trading activity on one market.